the-butterfly-effect/tbe/README.md

 #Welcome to "The Butterfly Effect"
-We are working on Milestone B (also known as the '0.9.3' release)
+This is Milestone B (also known as the '0.9.3' release)

 If you want to know the current status, please look at https://github.com/the-butterfly-effect/tbe/milestones/Milestone%20B